-Trish Everett, President – Theater Historiography
+Trish Everett, President – Theater and Film

+I am a PhD student in the Deptartment of Theatre and Film researching workers’ theatre in Vancouver in the 1930s.
 Having seen what large universities can do (and will probably always continue to do) to unorganized TA workers at the University of Arizona during my MA studies, I am deeply committed to ensuring that UBC remains a place we can be proud to work; where employees and students are treated with fairness and respect.
 For me, being a TA is the best part of being a grad student and I remain deeply committed to ensuring all of our students receive the best possible education and guidance while at UBC.

 Contact me via: President@cupe2278.ca